alucianOriginal/XAIGPUARC/README.md

 #a.)
 V/RAM to /models/HereAINAME also in your Home/PCNAME/models/HereAINAME Folder!

 #3.)
-Change your Modell here in the Textfile twice below!
+Change your Modell manual in the XAIGPUARC.sh!

 #b.)
 Open Console and Type: chmod +x ./XAIGPUARC.sh Enter...